grvergara/test4mpar/README.md

 SSM parameter manager seems to me a good solution, considering elapse time to set a new value - about 3 seconds on my trials - and (almost) inmediate refresh.

+With SSM, at zero cost you can store up to 10K parameter per region with a max lenght of 4K characters.

 ## Other options ?
-The parameter could be stored in some database like PostgreSQL on RDS or DynamoDB, but this would be an overkill and create new and unnecesary cost.
+The parameter could be stored in some database like PostgreSQL on RDS or DynamoDB.
-With SSM, at zero cost you can store up to 10K parameter per region with a max lenght of 4K characters.

-So SSM Parameter Manager is in this case the best option to me.
+The upside of this option is you can build a fully parameter management system, enable parameter versioning, by storing past values and metadata like date of edit and by whom.
+Another advantage of this option comparing to SSM, it is the potential improvement by decreasing the time involved to set the parameter value from the base case of about 3 seconds.

+The downside of this option would be the developing time, operational and risk cost.